IanEdington/learn/data-and-algorithms/coursework.md

 After completing Unit 12, you should be able to

 - represent a graph by a matrix
 - represent a graph in adjacency lists
 - understand the execution process of the depth-first-search and bread-first-search algorithms for traversing a graph
 - analyze the performance of the depth-first-search and bread-first-search algorithms for traversing a graph
 - implement those search algorithms for traversing a graph in pseudo-code or other programming languages, such as Java, C, or C++, etc.

 ### Study Activities

-Study the following sections from [Pat Morin’s textbook](http://www.aupress.ca/index.php/books/120226):
+Study the following sections from Pat Morin's textbook:

 12.1 AdjacencyMatrix: Representing a Graph by a Matrix